keichi/hpcmaspa17-pfanalyzer/src/1_intro.md

 have been done to simulate dynamic and application-aware interconnects.

 <!-- この論文でつくるシミュレータ -->
-This paper describes the design and implementation of an interconnect simulator specialized for dynamic interconnects to facilitate the research and development of such interconnects.
-Our simulator takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the traffic on each link of the interconnect.
-In addition to the simulator, we have developed a custom profiler to extract communication patterns from applications for use in conjunction with our proposed simulator.
+This paper describes the design and implementation of PFAnalyzer, a toolset for analyzing  application-aware dynamic interconnects.
+PFAnalyzer consists of two components: PFSim and PFProf.
+PFSim is an interconnect simulator specialized for application-aware dynamic interconnects.
+PFSim takes a set of communication patterns of applications and a cluster configuration as its input and then simulates the traffic on each link of the interconnect.
+PFProf In is a custom profiler to extract communication patterns from applications for use in conjunction with PFSim.

 <!-- この論文の貢献 -->
 The contributions of this paper are summarized as follows: